kodecocodes/sc_flutter/v1/for_instructor/001-getting-started.markdown

 * **Editor**: Android Studio 3

 Hey everybody!
-This is Joe, and in this screencast we're going to see how to get started with Flutter, a cross-platform framework from Google for iOS and Android development.
+Joe here, and in this screencast we're going to see how to get started with Flutter, a cross-platform framework from Google for iOS and Android development.

 [Slide 1 - Cross-Platform Tools]